 Peripheral neuropathy is a condition caused by damage to your peripheral nervous system.
 Your peripheral nervous system is responsible for sending information from your brain to the rest of your body through your spinal cord.
 It can be caused one of several factors, including diabetes, vitamin B deficiencies, traumatic injuries like a fall, generalized infections, problems with your metabolism, and exposure to toxins, and others.
+But can you alleviate some of these conditions with the correct Peripheral Neuropathy diet?

 The signs and symptoms of peripheral neuropathy are different for different people.
 In general, there are three types of symptoms related to peripheral neuropathy depending on the nerves damaged: motor nerve damage, sensory nerve damage, and autonomic nerve damage.